-Debris sucked into the jetdrive can be shot at high velocity from the jetdrive nozzle.
+Debris sucked into the jet drive can be shot at high velocity from the jet drive nozzle.
 Be sure no one is behind the boat who could be hit with flying debris.
 Being hit with flying debris can cause injury or death.

-Boats have no brakes.
+Boats do not have brakes.
 Stopping is accomplished by backing down on the throttle.
-Once the boat has slowed and the motor is idling, place the shifter in REVERSE.
+Once the boat has slowed and the engine is idling, place the shifter in REVERSE.
 Gradually increasing reverse power with the throttle will allow you to stop the boat in a very short distance.
 Note that a boat will not respond to steering in reverse nearly as well as it does when going forward, so do not expect to accomplish tight turning maneuvers when backing up.